-- The encoding of a compressed ctEdwards point used here is consistent with that used in EdDSA [BJLSY2015] for public keys and the R element of a signature. - \cdot [BJLSY2015, "Encoding and parsing curve points"] gives algorithms for decompressing points from the encoding of $\mathbb J.$
+- The ctEdwards compressed encoding used here is consistent with that used in EdDSA [BJLSY2015] for public keys and the R element of a signature. - [BJLSY2015, "Encoding and parsing curve points"] gives algorithms for decompressing points from the encoding of J.

-When computing square roots in \mathbb{F}{q_J} in order to decompress a point encoding, the implementation MUST NOT assume that the square root exists, or that the encoding represents a point on the curve.
+When computing square roots in $\mathbb{F}{q{J}}$ in order to decompress a point encoding, the implementation MUST NOT assume that the square root exists, or that the encoding represents a point on the curve.